The author's kids learn from an Oxbow Farm educator. Credit: Devon Hammer

 Hopeful for the future

 I found our afternoon at Oxbow an incredible experience for both the kids and adults, and we all left with a new appreciation for farming and sustainability.
-In the midst of a confusing and chaotic year, Oxbow Farm felt like a refuge where I truly felt hopeful for the future.
+In the midst of a confusing and chaotic time, Oxbow Farm felt like a refuge where I truly felt hopeful for the future.

 If you go...